agyemanjp/eslint-formatter-json-standard/README.md

 # eslint-formatter-json-standard
-Format ESLint output as standardized CI tooling output JSON
+Report ESLint output in a standardized JSON format.

 ## Description
-Format ESLint output to [standardized CI tooling output JSON](https://gist.githubusercontent.com/agyemanjp/0f43de0639a7ec872e9ebcbe6166d5d9/raw/ccb90a9298561f2ba7c07ba6843b2b25244f9cf7/code-check-general.schema.json).
+Report ESLint output in a [standardized JSON format](https://gist.githubusercontent.com/agyemanjp/0f43de0639a7ec872e9ebcbe6166d5d9/raw/ccb90a9298561f2ba7c07ba6843b2b25244f9cf7/code-check-general.schema.json).

-This package is part of the series of packages for reporting tooling output in a standardized JSON format for use with the [ci-checks-action](https://github.com/marketplace/actions/create-github-checks-from-code-check-script-output-files) Github action.
+This package is part of the series of packages for reporting tooling output in a standardized JSON format, for use with the [Annotate check scripts output](https://github.com/marketplace/actions/annotate-check-scripts-output) Github action.

 The other packages include: